| "[Founders] will delight readers and no doubt add to their knowledge

 Appleby, Professor Emerita of History, UCLA; past president, Organization

-"Raphael deftly reconstructs the lives of women and men of the
+of American Historians and American Historical Association "Raphael deftly reconstructs the lives of women and men of the

 Revolutionary generation who are unfamiliar to many of us.
 A natural